gemrb/gemrb.github.io/GUIScript/functions/LoadWindow.md

 **Parameters:**
   * a window ID, see the .chu file specification
-  * windowPack: which window pack (.chu) to take the window from (defaults to current)
+  * windowPack: which window pack (.chu) to take the window from
   * position: where to place it on screen (defaults to WINDOW_CENTER, see GUIDefines.py)

 **Return value:** GWindow